Shoaib781256/Simple_blog/README.md

 - Use the "Edit" and "Delete" options for post management.

+## Login Information

+To access the blog system, use the following credentials on the login page :

+- Username : admin

+- Password : 123

+You can change these credentials later by modifying the database or updating the user management system.

 # output
 - Login Page Screenshot
 <img width="960" alt="Login Page Screenshot" src="https://github.com/user-attachments/assets/e965787a-9f2c-4c4c-855c-2d0fc40c9b65">